ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Inputs and outputs are powered and connected via jumper wires and a small breadboard to the MSP430 MCU.
 No physical wall or computer connection is required due to the integration of a rechargeable 37 Watt-hour internal power bank.
 All hardware has been designed to fit compactly and seamlessly into a custom-designed container.

-Below is a simplified block diagram describing hardware functionality and interconnectivity.
+Below is a simplified block diagram describing hardware functionality and interconnectivity:
 ![Block Diagram Image](https://github.com/ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/assets/168153437/79efa356-c2e2-40a2-9cf2-502504b29fa2)
 Figure 1: Simplified block diagram of _E-Light Flippr1™_